chsxf/mfx.wiki.mirror/API-DataValidator-AbstractOtherFieldFilter.md

 ## Summary

-Description of a filter validating when the field's matched another field's one
+Description of a filter validating if the field matches another one

 Since `1.0`